Native Parser

 }Optimize Native Interaction

-As mentioned above, directly using the javascript reference exposed by swc will repeatedly serialize and deserialize ast between rust and javascript.
-When processing complex ast, the parsing efficiency almost erodes the performance advantage of switching to the native parser (rust).
-The solution is as follows:
+As mentioned above, directly using the JavaScript reference exposed by SWC will repeatedly serialize and deserialize the AST between Rust and JavaScript.
+When processing complex AST, the parsing efficiency almost completely erodes the performance advantage of switching to the native parser (Rust).

 Use

-arraybufferto transfer the parsedastbetweenrustandjavascript.
+ArrayBufferto transfer the parsedASTbetweenRustandJavaScript.

 use swc_compiler_base::parse_js;